-Article 24 Regulations.
+Regulations.

 The Minister shall make further provision in regulations1) on the entry of electronic health records, their storage, access to them, access controls and access restrictions in accord with the provisions of this Act.
 The Minister shall also provide in regulations for technical requirements and standards which health information systems, including joint health information systems, must meet.
 The Minister's regulations shall take account of the patient's rights under the provision of this Act with respect to entry of health records, and the right to restrict access to his/her health records.
-Security of personal data in health information systems is subject to the Act on the Protection of Privacy as regards the Act on Data Protection and the [Processing]2) of Personal Data, and Data Protection Authority rules on security of personal data.
+Security of personal data in health information systems is subject to the Act on the Protection of Privacy as regards the Processing of Personal Data (Data Protection Act), and Data Protection Authority rules on security of personal data.